Fear of a Black Hat: Critical reception

 A decidedly more mixed review came from Peter Rainer of the Los Angeles Times, who wrote that "the idea is so funny that for a long time the film coasts on our good will.
 But it should be funnier than it is.
 Writer-director Rusty Cundieff, who also stars, along with Larry B. Scott and Mark Christopher Lawrence, as one of the three members of the rap group N.W.H., has a loose-limbed comic sense, and there are hilarious bits poking through the tedium.
 What the movie lacks is any kind of smart, sociological sense.
 It's a defanged spoof."

-On Rotten Tomatoes, the film holds a rating of 83% from 23 reviews.
+The film's reputation has grown since its release, and it has gained a cult following.
+In August 2023, The Criterion Channel included Fear of a Black Hat as part of its film series celebrating 50 years of hip hop.